Committee of Sixty: Committee of Fifty-one

-Three counties (Westchester, Duchess, and Albany) acquiesced to the five delegates, as did Ulster County but this was unrecognized by the congress, while three counties (Kings, Suffolk, and Orange) sent delegates of their own, and six counties were unresponsive.
+Three counties (Westchester, Dutchess and Albany) acquiesced to the five delegates, as did Ulster County but this was unrecognized by the congress, while three counties (Kings, Suffolk, and Orange) sent delegates of their own, and six counties were unresponsive.
 Albany County had appointed delegates of its own, but the New York County delegates were ultimately authorized to act in their stead.
 In Westchester County, meetings were held in the towns of Bedford, Mamaronee, Rye, and Westchester, and on August 22 a general county meeting at White Plains authorized the New York County delegates to act for the county.
-The action of Duchess County is not very clear.
+The action of Dutchess County is not very clear.
 Henry Wisner and John Haring were appointed on August 16 by the General Meeting of all the Committees of the County of Orange.
 As told by Joseph Galloway, a delegate from Pennsylvania, the appointment for the Kings County (now Brooklyn) delegate was made thusly: two persons assembled; one was made chairman, the other clerk; and the latter certified to the congress that the former, Simon Boerum, was unanimously chosen for the county of Kings.
 For Suffolk County, less is known about the appointment of William Floyd.
-In three meetings held in Ulster County, the New York County delegates were authorized to act for those present, if not the whole county; it's not usually included with Albany, Duchess, and Westchester because congress received no credentials from that county authorizing the New York County delegates to act for it.
+In three meetings held in Ulster County, the New York County delegates were authorized to act for those present, if not the whole county; it's not usually included with Albany, Dutchess, and Westchester because congress received no credentials from that county authorizing the New York County delegates to act for it.

 The First Continental Congress met from September 5 to October 26, 1774.
 Previous to this committee's formation, opposition to the British was organized through the informal leadership of the Sons of Liberty.
 From late 1774, the Committee exercised effective control of New York City, and declared that Boston was "suffering in defence of the rights of America".